 Noncertified Professional and Administrative Employees.
-Employees in professional and administrative positions that do not require SBEC certification (such as noninstructional administrators) are not employed by contract.
+The Business Manager is employed on a (non-chapter 21) contract.
+Other employees in professional and administrative positions that do not require SBEC certification (such as noninstructional administrators) are not employed by contract.
 Employment is not for any specified term and may be terminated at any time by either the employee or the district.